thawk55/graphiql/README.md

-# Divvy GraphiQL Query Browser
+# GraphiQL Query Browser

-A customized instance of GraphiQL that allows use to easily choose a backend and specify a bearer token to use.
+A customization of [GraphiQL](https://github.com/graphql/graphiql) that supports multiple endpoint definitions and Authorization headers.

 ## Using